dabrahams/standard/README.md

 3. A subscript declaration may be defined at module scope, namespace scope, type scope, or function scope.

-    1. A subscript declaration at module scope or namespace scope introduces a global subscript.
+    1. A subscript declaration at module scope or namespace scope introduces a global subscript declaration.
+It introduces a global subscript.

-    2. A subscript declaration at type scope is called a static subscript declaration if it contains a `static` modifier.
-Otherwise, it is called a member subscript declaration.
-A static subscript declaration introduces a global subscript.
-A member subscript declaration introduces a member subscript.
+    2. A subscript declaration at type scope that contains a `static` modifier is called a static subscript declaration; it is also a global subscript declaration.
+A static member subscript declaration introduces a global susbcript.

+    3. A subscript declaration at type scope that does not contain a `static` modifier is called a member subscript declaration.
+It introduces a member subscript.
+A member subscript declaration may not have a receiver modifier.

-    3. A subscript declaration at function scope introduces a local subscript.
+    4. A subscript declaration at function scope is a local subscript declaration.
+It introduces a local subscript.

-4. A member subscript declaration without an identifier is called a nameless subscript declaration.
+4. A member subscript declaration or a static member subscript declaration without an identifier is called a nameless subscript declaration.
 It introduces a nameless subscript.

-5. If the body of a subscript declaration is a brace statement, it is interpreted as the body of a `let` subscript implementation and the subscript declaration is interpreted as having a single subscript implementation.
+A nameless subscript declaration must have an explicit parameter list.

+5. A member subscript declaration or a static member subscript declaration may be defined without an explicit parameter list.
+Such a declaration is called a property subscript declaration.
+It introduces a property subscript.

-6. A subscript declaration that contains a bodiless subscript implementation defines a trait subscript requirement and may only appear at trait scope.
+6. A bodiless subscript declaration or a subscript declaration that contains a bodiless subscript implementation defines a trait subscript requirement and may only appear at trait scope.
+A bodiless static subscript declaration defines a static trait subscript requirement and may only appear at trait scope.

+7. A subscript declaration may contain at most one subscript implementation of each kind.

+8. If the body of a subscript declaration is a brace statement, it is interpreted as the body of a `let` subscript implementation.

-7. An operator notation specifier defines an operator member subscript; it may only appear in a subscript declaration at type scope.
+9. An operator notation specifier defines an operator member subscript; it may only appear in a subscript declaration at type scope.

-8. A capture list may only appear in a subscript declaration at local scope.
+10. A capture list may only appear in a subscript declaration at local scope.

 ### 3.5.2.
 Subscript signatures